How to write the letter yu in Latin. Translator into Latin online. How to write last name and first name

 What's in a name

-Before meeting people in another country, do not be too lazy to find out if their language has words that sound similar to your name.
-Cases are possible.
+Before meeting people in another country, take the time to figure out if their language has words that sound similar to your name.
+Incidents are possible.

 The writing of the Russian language is based on the Cyrillic script.
-However, most of the world's languages use the Latin alphabet for this.
-Later in the article we will tell you how to write in Latin letters correctly.
-This is a very important skill that can come in handy in any situation.
+However, most world languages use the Latin alphabet for this.
+Later in the article we will tell you how to write correctly in Latin letters.
+This is a very important skill that can be useful in any situation.
 As an example, you need to be able to write your name correctly in Latin when traveling abroad.

 History of the Latin alphabet

 Historically, the Latin alphabet is divided into archaic and classical.
-The first of these bears great resemblance to the Greek language, from which it probably originated.
+The first of them has a close resemblance to the Greek language, from which it probably originated.

-The composition of the original alphabet included 27 letters, some of which were practically not used.
-The composition of the same classical alphabet included 23 letters.
-Latin was the official language in ancient Rome, and thanks to Roman expansion, this alphabet became widespread.
-In the process of historical development, several more letters were added to the Latin alphabet, and at the moment the "basic Latin alphabet" has 26 letters and completely coincides with modern English.
+The original alphabet included 27 letters, some of which were practically not used.
+The classical alphabet included 23 letters.
+Latin was the official language of ancient Rome, and thanks to Roman expansion, this alphabet became widespread.
+In the process of historical development, several more letters were added to the Latin alphabet, and at the moment the “basic Latin alphabet” has 26 letters and is completely identical to modern English.

-And how to write uppercase Latin letters that are included in the "basic Latin alphabet"?
+How to write capital Latin letters that are part of the “basic Latin alphabet”?
 There are several rules.
-And according to them, some capital letters are small copies of capital letters, while some of the letters are slightly different.
+And according to them, some capital letters are smaller copies of capital letters, while some letters are slightly different.

-The very first cases of using the Latin alphabet for writing East Slavic languages date back to the period of the 16th-17th centuries, when the Latin alphabet appeared in the documents of the Grand Duchy of Lithuania and the Commonwealth.
+The very first cases of using the Latin alphabet to write East Slavic languages date back to the period of the 16th-17th centuries, when the Latin alphabet appeared in documents of the Grand Duchy of Lithuania and the Polish-Lithuanian Commonwealth.

-Later, already on the territory of the Russian state, the question of changing the Cyrillic alphabet to the Latin alphabet was repeatedly raised.
-At first, this idea came to Peter I, who, against the background of the economic transformations of the European bias, also conceived the language reform.
-However, Peter never fulfilled his desire.
+Later, on the territory of the Russian state, the question of changing the Cyrillic alphabet to the Latin alphabet was repeatedly raised.
+Initially, this idea appeared to Peter I, who, against the backdrop of economic transformations with a European bias, also conceived a language reform.
+However, Peter never fulfilled this desire.

-Calls for a change in the alphabet intensified even more in the 19th century.
-Representatives of the “Westernizers” movement especially advocated for this.
+Calls for a change to the alphabet intensified even more in the 19th century.
+Representatives of the “Westernization” movement especially advocated for this.
 And again, there was no change in the alphabet.
-After all, the opponents of the Latin alphabet had many supporters.
+After all, opponents of the Latin alphabet had many supporters.
 Including Minister Uvarov, the author of the theory of official nationality.
-The introduction of the Latin alphabet, according to opponents of the transition, would mean the loss of cultural uniqueness.
+The introduction of the Latin alphabet, according to opponents of the transition, would mean a loss of cultural uniqueness.

-After the October Revolution, the Bolsheviks planned to translate all nationalities into the Latin alphabet.
-Several options for the Russian language have been proposed.
-However, the period of "Latinization" quickly ended, and the leadership of the USSR began, on the contrary, to translate all languages into Cyrillic.
-After that, the issue of changing the alphabet in the USSR was closed.
+After the October Revolution, the Bolsheviks planned to transfer all nationalities to the Latin alphabet.
+Several options for the Russian language were proposed.
+However, the period of “Romanization” quickly ended, and the leadership of the USSR began, on the contrary, to translate all languages into Cyrillic.
+After this, the issue of changing the alphabet in the USSR was closed.

-After the fall of the communist regime, the issue of the parallel circulation of the Cyrillic alphabet with the Latin one, as in Uzbekistan, was also repeatedly raised, but the public blocked such proposals.
+After the fall of the communist regime, the issue of parallel circulation of the Cyrillic alphabet with the Latin alphabet, as in Uzbekistan, was also repeatedly raised, but the public blocked such proposals.
 Despite all the ambiguity of this issue, the introduction of the Latin alphabet could be useful for the Russian language.
-This would make it open to further cultural expansion.
-But the introduction of the Latin alphabet in Russian has a small minus - it will be difficult for the older generation to understand how to write in Latin letters.
+This would leave it open to further cultural expansion.
+But the introduction of the Latin alphabet in the Russian language also has a small disadvantage - it will be difficult for the older generation to understand how to write in Latin letters.

 Transliteration from Cyrillic to Latin

 There are no uniform rules for transliteration from Cyrillic to Latin.
-However, currently in the Russian Federation a certain standard is used, which is followed by employees of the Federal Migration Service.
+However, currently in the Russian Federation a certain standard is used, which is adhered to by employees of the Federal Migration Service.

 It is periodically criticized, but accepted as official.
-It replaces with phrases letters that are not in the Latin alphabet: E, Sh, Shch, Yu, Zh, C, Ch, Ya.
-The rest of the letters are actually identical to their Latin counterparts.
+It replaces letters that are not in the Latin alphabet with phrases: E, Sh, Shch, Yu, Zh, Ts, Ch, Ya.
+The remaining letters are virtually identical to their Latin counterparts.

-How to write a last name and first name
+How to write last name and first name

-Usually this procedure must be completed when obtaining a foreign passport or visas.
-All documents that require transliteration are filled out according to the ISO 9 rule, which is followed by the Federal Migration Service.
+Typically, this procedure must be completed when obtaining a foreign passport or visas.
+All documents that require transliteration are completed according to the ISO 9 rule, which is followed by the Federal Migration Service.
 According to this rule, surnames are translated into Latin.
 We offer you a transliteration scale.

-Thanks to this table, any word written in Cyrillic can be written in Latin.
+Thanks to this table, you can write any word written in Cyrillic in Latin.
 For example, Ivanovich in Latin will be Ivanov Ivan Ivanovich.

 Conclusion

-Disputes about which alphabet the Russian language needs do not subside for a long time.
+The debate about what alphabet the Russian language requires has not subsided for a long time.
 Each of the opinions has its own advantages and disadvantages.
-Discussions have been going on in our country for centuries, and there is no end in sight yet.
-However, being able to write in Latin letters is quite an important skill.
-It can be useful when obtaining a foreign passport, visa, paperwork in other states.
+Discussions have been going on in our country for centuries, and there is no end in sight.
+However, being able to write in Latin letters is a fairly important skill.
+It can be useful when obtaining a foreign passport, visa, or processing documents in other countries.

-In this article, we showed how to write your first and last name in Latin letters correctly.
+In this article we showed how to correctly write your first and last name in Latin.
 But that's not all.
 Using the table given here, you can write any Cyrillic word in Latin.
-We hope that after reading this article you have understood how to write in Latin letters.
+We hope that after reading this article you understand how to write in Latin letters.

-So, you registered on Aliexpress or on any other foreign online store, spent a lot of time figuring out how to shop correctly, choose a product and a reliable seller.
-And now, the moment of the first order has come, but to complete the checkout process, you need to write the delivery address in Latin letters.
+So, you registered on Aliexpress or any other foreign online store, spent a lot of time figuring out how to shop correctly, choose a product and a reliable seller.
+And now, the time has come for the first order, but to complete the registration process you need to write the delivery address in Latin letters.

 But how to do it right?
-You are used to writing the address only in Russian, but here you need to somehow write in English.
-Believe me, there is nothing complicated in filling in the address.
+You are used to writing the address only in Russian, but here you need to somehow write it in English.
+Believe me, there is nothing difficult about filling out the address.
 Everything is very simple.
 The most important thing is to write the index correctly.
-It is at the specified index that the parcel will arrive at your post office, and already there the postal employees will need your address in order to send you a notice of the parcel.
-Therefore, the address must be written in such a way that they can understand it at the post office.
+It is at the specified postal code that the parcel will arrive at your post office, and there the postal employees will need your address in order to send you a notification about the parcel.
+Therefore, the address must be written in such a way that the post office can understand it.

-If you write the index incorrectly, then your package will make a short trip.
-First, she will come to another post office using the wrong index, and already there the postal workers will read your address, understand that you made a mistake, edit the index and send your package to the correct post office.
+If you write the postal code incorrectly, your package will make a short journey.
+First, it will arrive at another post office using the wrong postal code, and there the postal workers will read your address, understand that you made a mistake, edit the postal code and send your parcel to the correct post office.

-If you made a mistake in writing the address, but the index is correct, then you just need to track the parcel from Aliexpress by the track number.
-As soon as it arrives in your mail, immediately take your passport with you (to confirm your identity and that the package is intended for you) and go get it before it goes back to the sender due to the wrong address.
+If you made a mistake in writing the address, but the zip code was indicated correctly, then you just need to track your parcel from Aliexpress using the tracking number.
+As soon as it arrives at your post office, immediately take your passport with you (to confirm your identity and that the package is intended for you) and go receive it before it goes back to the sender due to an incorrect address.

 Instructions on how to write an address in Latin (English) letters

-1)County- here we write the country.
+1)County– we write the country here.
 The country needs to be translated into English

 City- City.

-Google translator will help you translate the country and city https://translate.google.com/?hl=en
+Google Translate will help you translate the country and city https://translate.google.com/?hl=en

-2) The subsequent address is written for the employee on your mail, so you need to write it in such a way that it is clear to him.
+2) The following address is written for the employee on your mail, so you need to write it in such a way that it is clear to him.

 The address is written using the Latin alphabet.
-You don't need to translate the words.
-Otherwise, your postman will not understand anything
+There is no need to translate words.
+Otherwise your postman won't understand anything.

 Street Address – here we write down the street, house number, building, apartment

-Zip / Postal Code - index (post office number).
-The index will help to find you, even if you have errors in the address.
-The index can be specified on the Russian Post website.
+Zip/Postal Code – index (post office number).
+The index will help you be found, even if you have errors in your address.
+The index can be checked on the Russian Post website.

-Write the address in Russian letters to convert them to Latin spelling
+Write the address in Russian letters to convert them to Latin writing

 color:#0C3A45; border:1px solid #CCCCCC; background:#F2F2F2;">